jbmiller10/transcribrr/README.md

 4. Click the "Start Transcription" button to begin processing.
 5. After transcription, you can process the text with GPT-4 using the "Process with GPT-4" button after setting your prompts.

-## Contributing

-Contributions to the app are welcome.
-Please send pull requests for any bug fixes, new features, or improvements.

-## License

-This project is open-source under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments

-Special thanks to the creators of the third-party libraries, APIs, and tools utilized in this project.

-## Disclaimer

-This tool is for personal and educational use only.
-Ensure you respect copyright laws when using and distributing content transcribed or processed by the application.

 ---